 It would be difficult to put weight to each of the categories or themes.
 However, the themes found within the personal category appear to have the greatest impact on the initial decision to enter a doctoral program.
 It is fitting to begin with this category due to its positive impact on students’ persistence toward doctoral completion.
 Both final themes within this category have a positive impact on persistence.

 “Intrinsic motivation” as a theme had a high occurrence (N=11).
 The students who ascribed or referenced this theme described something within themselves that pushes them to “finish what they start.”
 There is no external force that was motivating them such as guilt, or desire for recognition as may be found in other themes.
 Students described themselves as possessing the character traits to push through adversity.
 They referred to their “grit and tenacity” as well as an “intense desire to finish what I start.”
 Often this was brought about through past hardships as they reported having “resilience and strength through many past hardships.”
 There was a strong sense of pride as each student talked about this theme when it was brought up.
 Often, when a student would describe an obstacle to their persistence in the degree program, this factor of intrinsic motivation would be the one factor that would push them forward.
-One student described their lack of familial support, but then stated “I had no choice but to push through and continue.”
+One student described their lack of familial support, but then stated, “I had no choice but to push through and continue.”
 This theme was also tied to some higher calling as well.
 With all students identifying as being Christian, they would refer to a “calling” or “purpose” that could also be encased within this theme.
 For myself, this theme resonated with me as I often fall back on my determination to finish what I start even when it is difficult.
 This has come up even as I am attempting to write this paper and complete this assignment.

-“Success and achievement” has a similar frequency (N=10) but was the lowest identified final themes.
+“Success and achievement” had a similar frequency (N=10), but was the lowest identified final themes.
 However, it could be argued that some preliminary themes could be grouped into this theme.
 Concepts such as desire to help others was coded as a separate theme, however, could be considered a type of success.
 The completion of a doctoral degree was one of status as students described the “(degree) is a treasure that has high value and great beauty” and “graduation means it (the struggle) was worth it.”
 One student had a smile peek behind her words as she described the thought of being called “Dr. Mom.”
 Others described the idea of having “arrived” at the pinnacle of their profession.
 “Me being associated with importance” was stated by one student in order to show a desire to be recognized.
 Pictures included graduation day, and thoughts of being considered equal with their admired professors.
 Interestingly, the students who did not have this theme coded to them appeared to have self-doubt cloud their image of this future for them.
 Images of drowning and a climb were depicted.
 These students described needing to only take one step at a time in order to not be overwhelmed by the process.
 This self-doubt and wondering if they “have what it takes” appeared to be a direct threat to the first theme of intrinsic motivation.
 While the themes in the personal category were a majority positive, themes in the family category had the potential to be the biggest threats.

 Family